Respiratory Therapy for Hospice Patients

 Hospice is a post-acute care option that offers multiple levels of care to match patients’ symptoms and care goals.

-VITAS respiratory therapists provide a range of solutions for your patients with advanced lung disease and advanced cardiac disease in the comfort of their own home, whether home is a traditional residence, assisted living facility, nursing home, or other preferred care setting.
+VITAS clinicians provide a range of solutions for your patients with advanced lung disease and advanced cardiac disease in the comfort of their own home, whether home is a traditional residence, assisted living facility, nursing home, or other preferred care setting.

-As part of the interdisciplinary hospice team, VITAS respiratory therapists make visits as needed to manage symptoms, ease anxiety, provide pulmonary hygiene, and educate caregivers on appropriate care.
+As part of the interdisciplinary hospice team, VITAS physicians and nurses make visits as needed to manage symptoms, ease anxiety, provide pulmonary hygiene, and educate caregivers on appropriate care.

-Additionally, VITAS respiratory therapists help support end-of-life cardiopulmonary patients with complex needs, such as:
+Additionally, VITAS clinicians help support end-of-life cardiopulmonary patients with complex needs, such as:

 - Non-invasive ventilation (Trilogy)